Why be creative?

 Here we flesh out the idea – the goal is to make sure we all know broadly what we’re going to make (key content and shape of film) and are happy that we’re heading in the right direction.

 Though not essential, we find mood films are great in helping us capture the tone of a film.

 Using “found footage” from all over the place, a guide music track and possibly some voice over, we cut something that makes sure we all agree portrays the product and brand in the right light.

 This is the definitive document that details, in words, exactly what it is we’re making.

-It should be extremely visual and describe clearly what the viewer will see and hear.
+Should be extremely visual and describe clearly what the viewer will see and hear.

 It shouldn’t be so didactic that it gives the director no room to move, so it shouldn’t generally include detailed camera direction.